monocle/stringParse/README.md

 This is the sequence of token processing:

 1. Create basic tokens (whitespace, numbers, words, other).
+2. Perform type remapping with `typeMap`.
-2. Perform `concat`enation, if provided, in the order given.
+3. Perform `concat`enation, if provided, in the order given.
-3. Execute `reducers`, if provided, in the order given.
+4. Execute `reducers`, if provided, in the order given.